thielsen/blockchain/README.md

 ## TODOS

-- Detail the APIs in more detail and
+- Detail the APIs in more detail and add documentation of the backend design
 - Create docker-compose to automatically fire up multiple nodes
 - Add functionality to allow nodes to share created blocks with other nodes
 - Add functionality to allow a new node to sync to other nodes